YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 ```

 I also need to create the dataframe for the mapping between the location IDs and borough (and zone) for NYC for visualization tasks later.
-There are two datasets I use to this taks: 1) NYC's axi and Limousine Commission (TLC) zone data; and 2) NYC's geographical mapping between Neighborhood Tabulation Areas (NTA) codes and geographical coordinates.
+There are two datasets I use to this task: 1) NYC's taxi and Limousine Commission (TLC) zone data; and 2) NYC's geographical mapping between Neighborhood Tabulation Areas (NTA) codes and geographical coordinates.

 ```
 tlc_df = pd.read_csv('path_to_your_data/tlc_zones.csv')